DanielMuller/serverless-template-aws-esbuild-typescript/README.md

 `sls deploy` (development) or `sls deploy -s production`

-### Webpack
+### ESBuild

-Webpack will automatically bundle only the used dependencies and create a unique and smaller bundle for each function.
+ESBuild will automatically bundle only the used dependencies and create a unique and smaller bundle for each function.

 ## Logging